Courting Your Horse

 Morals, Domestication, and Horse-Keeping

-Like the elephant in the living room, there is an ever-present but unspoken subject that affects every horse-person: Where is the boundary between right and wrong in our relationship to horses.
-About five thousand years ago mankind embarked upon a journey that continues to the present: the domestication of horses.
-By domestication, I mean, a […]
+Like the elephant in the living room, an ever-present but unspoken subject affects every horse-person: where is the boundary between right and wrong in our relationship with horses?
+About five thousand years ago, mankind embarked upon a journey that continues to the present: the domestication of horses.
+By domestication, I mean a contract between two […]

 Read More